-For any small category and an object, the category of presheaves on the slice category is equivalent to the slice of the category of presheaves on over the image of under the Yoneda embedding.
+For an object, the category of presheaves on the slice category is equivalent to the slice of the category of presheaves on over the image of under the Yoneda embedding.

 The former presheaf topos is manifestly a Grothendieck topos, whence this equivalence shows that also the slice is a Grothendieck topos.
 This is the archetypical special case of the fundamental theorem of topos theory which says that all slices of toposes are themselves toposes: slice toposes.